gildas-lormeau/Polyglot-HTML-ZIP-PNG/README.md

 # Fun fact

-The image displayed at the center of the page when viewed in HTML is the page itself but interpreted as a PNG file.
+The image displayed at the center of the page when viewed in HTML is the page itself, but interpreted as a PNG file.

 # Installation